vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 6. Serve the documentation site in the local server

-    ```bash
+    ``` bash
     yarn docs:dev # npm run docs:dev
     ```

     VuePress will start a hot-reloading development server at [http://localhost:8080](http://localhost:8080).

 By now, you should have a basic but functional VuePress documentation site.
-Next, learn about VuePress' recommended [directory structure](directory-structure.html) and the basics of [configuration](basic-config.html) in VuePress.
+Next, learn about VuePress’ recommended [directory structure](directory-structure.html) and the basics of [configuration](basic-config.html) in VuePress.

-Once you're familiar with those concepts mentioned above, learn about how to manage your content with [static assests](assets.html), [markdown extensions](markdown.html) and [vue components](using-vue.html).
+Once you’re familiar with those concepts mentioned above, learn about how to enrich your content with [static assests](assets.html), [Markdown extensions](markdown.html) and [vue components](using-vue.html).

 And when your documentation site start to take shape, check out the [multi-language support](i18n.html) and guides for [deploying](deploy.html) your site to popular services.